mbridak/FieldDayLogger/README.md

 This is a simple logger ment for single op, it's not usable for clubs.
 Field Day only has a generic digital mode designator 'DI', which gets exported to the cabrillo file.
 But ADIF and CloudLog needed something else, So I Chose FT8.
 Yes Yes, I know.
 FT8 is the spawn of Satan, and is killing Ham Radio...
 Blah Blah Blah...
 But I needed it for the ~~experiment~~ fully baked feature mentioned above.
 Flames will be directed to the /dev/null dept. Feel free to change it to what ever you will use.
 Just search for the two places in the code 'FT8' is used and Bob's your dads brother.

-## Running the binary

-In the [releases](https://github.com/mbridak/FieldDayLogger/releases) you will find binaries for Linux, Windows and Raspberry Pi.

 ## Running from source

 Install Python 3, then two required libraries.